Sustainability In Practice (SIP) Certified ® is a sustainable certification program for winegrowers and winemakers.

 You can't have a sustainable business if you can't sustain the business.
 That's why SIP Certified members must have annual/multi-year budgets, sales and marketing plans, and maintain legible inventory and production records.

 “It’s important to me to be a conscientious member of our community.
-The SIP Certified program is a comprehensive process that demonstrates our dedication to people, our land, and our vines." |
+The SIP Certified program is a comprehensive process that demonstrates our - Melani Harding, Owner and Winemaker, Bon Niche Cellars, San Miguel, CA |

 SIP Certified evolved from the award-winning self-assessment (Positive Points System) developed by Vineyard Team which helped growers evaluate their sustainable practices on every level, from habitat to water, soil to human resources.